Asio (C++ library)

-Asio is a freely available, open-source, cross-platform C++ library for network programming.
-It provides developers with a consistent asynchronous I/O model using a modern C++ approach.
+Asio (asio) is a freely available, open-source, cross-platform C++ library for network programming.
+It provides developers with a asynchronous I/O model.

-Boost.Asio was accepted into the Boost library on 30 December 2005 after a 20-day review.
+Boost.Asio (boost::asio) was accepted into Boost on 30 December 2005 after a 20-day review.
 The library has been developed by Christopher M. Kohlhoff since 2003.
-A networking proposal based on Asio was submitted to the C++ standards committee in 2006 for possible inclusion in the second Technical Report on C++ Library Extensions (TR2).
+A networking proposal based on Asio was submitted to the C++ standards committee in 2006 for possible inclusion in the second Technical Report on C++ Library Extensions (TR2), however has not been integrated, with the most recent development in 2020.
+Instead, in C++26, the std::execution framework (based on NVIDIA's stdexec library) was adopted into the C++ Standard Library as C++'s asynchronous programming framework.

 As of 2024, Asio continues to evolve, with ongoing contributions from the community and enhancements to its functionality.
 The library is regularly updated to support the latest C++ standards and best practices in network programming.
 Developers are encouraged to explore the extensive documentation and tutorials available on the official Asio website, which cover a wide range of topics, from basic usage to advanced features.
+Boost.Asio also supports working with C++20 coroutines.